Science, Agriculture - Food

 Target audience

-Students with a bachelor's degree in biology, interested in the field of biotic interactions.
+Students with a bachelor's degree in biology who are interested in the field of biotic interactions.

-Acceptance into the Master's program is based on the quality of the application assessed by the teaching staff.
+Admission to the Master's program is based on the quality of the application, which is evaluated by the teaching team.

 Read more

-Basic knowledge (bachelor's level) of plant physiology, genetics, cell and molecular biology
+Basic knowledge (bachelor's degree level) in plant physiology, genetics, cellular and molecular biology

 Read more